22Jan

 Image via JetSetWilly at Flickr

 Really good windows don’t just let you glimpse the outside.
 They also keep things from getting out or in.
 Depending on how your window was built, what materials were used and even its colours, windows contribute to lessening heat loss or in keeping cold air from entering your house.
-Vinyl, wood and fibreglass frames are generally heat-resistant while various glazing, tints and coatings may help increase the performance and function of your windows.
+Vinyl, wood and fiberglass frames are generally heat-resistant while various glazing, tints and coatings may help increase the performance and function of your windows.

 7. Choose your doors wisely

 In lowering heating as well as cooling costs, insulation is definitely a major factor.
 But not just walls or windows contribute to overall insulation, doors do so to.
-If you’re redesigning your home in instalments, a good initial investment is a brand new door.
+If you’re redesigning your home in installments, a good initial investment is a brand new door.
 Just make sure that the one you’ll get has a foam insulation and weather-stripping.

 8. Stars do matter